When a page references a managed bean for the first time, the JavaServer

 If you don’t want a particular property initialized with a value when

-the bean is instantiated, do not include a managed-property
+the bean is instantiated, do not include a managed-property definition

 for it in your application configuration resource file.

-element does not contain other managed-bean
+If a managed-bean element does not contain other managed-bean

-elements, it can contain one map-entries
+elements, it can contain one map-entries element or list-entries

-element configures a set of beans that are
+element.
+The map-entries element configures a set of beans that are

-element configures a set of beans
+instances of Map.
+The list-entries element configures a set of beans

-that are instances of List
+that are instances of List.

-In the following example, the newsletters
+In the following example, the newsletters managed bean, representing a

-component, is configured as an ArrayList
+UISelectItems component, is configured as an ArrayList that

-represents a set of SelectItem
+represents a set of SelectItem objects.
+Each SelectItem object is in

 turn configured as a managed bean with properties: